 I lost track of time, both in the water and watching these marine predators from above.
 They are MASSIVE, one juvenile male was just under three meters while the biggest was a sub-adult female at just over 4!
 At no point was I in any doubt as to who was top of the food chain.
-What did suprise me was the mood and demeanor of the sharks.
+What did surprise me was the mood and demeanour of the sharks.
 These creatures are calm, collected and unhurried in their investigations.
-Not at all the frenzied killers I'd always assumed.
+Not at all the frenzied killers, I'd always assumed.

 Did I feel safe?
 Absolutely 100%.